ansys/pyturbowizard/ptw_documentation/ConfigFile.md

 ##### Basic Report Definitions

 It is optional to define basic report definitions with the keyword ``` basic_reports ``` in the ``` solution ``` section.
 Basic refers to these report definitions being created as surface, volume, force, drag, lift, moment or flux (only mass flux supported) reports.
 When using the GPU solver, this is currently the only option to monitor desired quantities for every iteration as report definitions from expressions are not supported yet.

 The keyword ``` per_zone ``` is optional (default: false).
 With this option you can select if the corresponding definition is separated for all selected surfaces.

+The keyword ``` per_zone ``` is optional (default: false).
+With this option you can select if the corresponding definition is separated for all selected surfaces.